micromata/JiraRestClient/README.md

     String password = "password";
     Jira RestClient jiraRestClient = JiraRestClient.create(uri, username, password);

-Then you can get the Client yo need with:
+Then you can get the Client you need with:

     jiraRestClient.getIssueClient();
     jiraRestClient.getProjectClient();